 [Note: This blog covers issues relating to death and burial practices.]

-As a child, Baludarri lived beside the river in the area now known as Parramatta, where his clan had been the traditional custodians of the land for tens of thousands of years.
-When European colonists arrived in the area in 1788, land clearances and building construction began almost immediately.
-Baludarri’s people were displaced and forced to move downstream on the northern side of the river.
+As a child, Baludarri lived around the area now known as Parramatta, where the Darug people had been the traditional custodians of the land for tens of thousands of years.
+When European colonists arrived in 1788, land clearances and building construction around the area began almost immediately.
+The local Darug people were displaced and, those who survived a smallpox epidemic in 1789, are believed to have been forced to move downstream on the northern side of the river.

 The settling Europeans initially called the area Rose Hill.
 However, on 4 June 1791, the British officer responsible for founding the new colony of New South Wales, Governor Phillip, adopted the Aboriginal name for the area, which he interpreted as Parramatta.
 Phillip proved to be, in many ways, a far-sighted Governor, eventually establishing a civil administration to govern the colony and a system for emancipating convicts.
 Phillip’s actions also indicate an admiration for the Aboriginal people he encountered, and he seems to have made attempts to nurture respect and co-operation within the colony.